 Heuristic Anchoring Dependencies

-Looking for all files in the solution for all artifact that could be associated with the artifact selected.
+Looking for all files in the solution for all artifacts that could be associated with the artifact selected.

 You can access these features by: